-5.1 This licensing authority notes that the Gambling Commission's Guidance at Part 18 with regard to "Bingo" in particular states:-

-Paragraph 18.7 - Children and young people are allowed into bingo premises; however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young persons are allowed.
-The Social Responsibility Code states that 'licences must ensure that their policies and procedures take account of the structure and layout of their gambling premises' in order to prevent underage gambling.

-5.2 Part 18.18 to 18.22 of the Gambling Commission's Guidance to Licensing Authorities 5th Edition sets out the mandatory conditions attached to different types of bingo premises, and regard will be given any further guidance from the Gambling Commission and the LCCP sets out in full the requirements on operators.
+- 5.1 This licensing authority notes that the Gambling Commission's Guidance at Part 18 with regard to "Bingo" in particular states:- - 5.2 Under the Act, children and young persons (anyone up to the age of 18) cannot be employed in providing any facilities for gambling on bingo premises, and children (under 16) cannot be employed, in any capacity, at a time when facilities for playing bingo are being offered.
+However, young persons, aged 16 and 17, may be employed in bingo premises (while bingo is being played), provided the activities on which they are employed are not connected with the gaming or gaming machines.
+Licensing authorities are able to find information about the restrictions that apply in Licence conditions and codes of practice (LCCP). - 5.3 Children and young people are allowed into bingo premises; however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.
+Social Responsibility (SR) code 3.2.5(3) states that 'licensees must ensure that their policies and procedures take account of the structure and layout of their gambling premises' in order to prevent underage gambling - 5.4 Part 18.18 to 18.22 of the Gambling Commission's Guidance to Licensing Authorities 5th Edition sets out the mandatory conditions attached to different types of bingo premises, and regard will be given any further guidance from the Gambling Commission and the LCCP sets out in full the requirements on operators.